syntasso/instruqt-kubecon/09-gracefully-detect-an-update-request/assignment.md

 make run
 ```

-To stop this noisy error loop, stop the controller running with `ctrl+c`.
+To stop this noisy error loop, stop the operator running with `ctrl+c`.

 🧑🏽‍🎓 Learning the update error
 ==============